-Students will gain experience through supervised internship.
-Internship can be conducted onsite, working under the supervision of computing/automation/IT professionals or can be conducted through eIntern.
+Practical experience through a supervised internship.
+Students can conduct their internships on-site, working under the supervision of computing/automation/IT professionals, or on eIntern.
 Prerequisite: CSC 140 and permission of instructor.

-CSC 410 DATA COMMUNICATIONS AND NETWORKS / 3 credits
+CSC 410 DATA COMMUNICATIONS AND NETWORKS / 3 CREDITS

-An introduction to the theory and practice of computer networks, software protocols, communication hardware, error detection and handling.
+An introduction to the theory and practice of computer networks, software protocols, communication hardware, error detection, and handling.
 Prerequisite: CSC 140 and MTH 115.

-CSC 415 NUMERICAL ANALYSIS / 3 credits
+CSC 415 NUMERICAL ANALYSIS / 3 CREDITS

-Error analysis, interpolation, approximate differentiation, approximate integration, solutions to differential equations, matrix manipulation, and solutions to systems of linear equations.
+Examination of error analysis, interpolation, approximate differentiation, approximate integration, solutions to differential equations, matrix manipulation, and solutions to systems of linear equations.
 Prerequisites: MTH 300 and CSC 115 or CSC 140.
-Same as MTH 415.
+(Same as MTH 415).

-CSC 450 INDEPENDENT STUDY / 1-3 credits
+CSC 450 INDEPENDENT STUDY / 1-3 CREDITS

-Individual work on special topics in Computer Science.
+Individual work on special topics in computer science.
 Prerequisite: Permission of instructor.

-CSC 482 SPECIAL TOPICS IN COMPUTER SCIENCE / 3 credits Study of selected topics in computer science.
+CSC 482 SPECIAL TOPICS IN COMPUTER SCIENCE / 3 CREDITS

+Study of selected topics in computer science.
 Prerequisites will vary.